Bayesian Optimization Algorithms for Accelerator Physics

 \subsection{Advanced Gaussian Process Modeling Techniques}

 The goal of advanced modeling techniques is to encode prior information into the GP model such that it makes more accurate predictions with smaller sets of data.
+This prior information can come from a number of different sources, including (but not limited to) physics knowledge, historical data sets, and/or prior optimization runs.
 Improving the predictive accuracy of GP models prior to starting optimization allows BO to select more optimal points to measure at each step, reducing the average number of iterations needed to reach convergence.
 Furthermore, reducing data requirements for accurate modeling reduces the computational cost of evaluating the GP model, enabling faster decision making.
 Here we describe advanced techniques that can be used to improve model accuracy with smaller data sets.